(Updated February 24, 2010)

 The easiest way to get started with PearPC might be to check out our Windows setup guide.

-A better way (for somewhat more advanced users) is to consult the official documentation and the online config file generator.
+A better way (for somewhat more advanced users) is to consult the official documentation and write their own configuration file.

 Visit our PearPC forum for support.